marcohenriques/python-project-skeleton/docs/tools_included/makefile.md

 3. if there's no git initialization in the project, it will perform a `git init`, if there is, it will be skipped

-4. next it will install the `pre-commit` hooks and install the git message template
+4. next, it will install the `pre-commit` hooks and install the git message template

 ### install-jupyter